Corrigenda and reissues

 In the masthead of document A/CN.4/570, the original language should read English

-When a corrigendum is issued to correct the agenda items or any other element in the corner notation, or to correct the title or subtitle (see models 7 and 8), the corrigendum is prepared with the correct information, and the text reads, for example:
+When a corrigendum is issued to correct the agenda items or any other element in the corner notation, or to correct the title or subtitle (see models 7 and 8), the corrigendum is prepared with the correct information, and the text is phrased like an instruction and reads, for example:

 The agenda item(s)/corner notation on document A/60/735 should read as above.

 The title of document A/60/450 should read as above.

 Updating the agenda item.
 If the original document was issued under an item of the preliminary list [or the provisional agenda], and the corrigendum is prepared after the date of issuance of the provisional agenda [or the adopted agenda], the reference to the agenda in the corner notation may be updated.
 This change does not need to be mentioned in the text of the corrigendum.

 As the corrigendum document has its own symbol, the symbol of the document being corrected should always be mentioned.